Skip to main content

 1. Home

-Cloudflare's dashboard is fine for an occasional DNS edit.
-The API becomes useful when DNS is part of a launch checklist, migration plan, client onboarding process, or agency handover.
-In those cases, the goal is not clever automation.
-The goal is a repeatable workflow that can be reviewed before traffic moves and understood by someone else later.
+Cloudflare’s dashboard is perfectly adequate for an occasional DNS edit.
+The API earns its place when DNS becomes part of a launch checklist, migration, client onboarding process, or agency handover.

 CF_API='https://api.cloudflare.com/client/v4'